An MVHR (Mechanical Ventilation Heat Recovery) unit is a magic box that recovers heat as it leaves the house.

 So what is MVHR, and why should I consider it?

-In short, it’s a way of keeping the heat inside your house as air leaves.
-It can reduce heating bills and energy use drastically, it delivers filtered air to everyone who is in the house but it only works efficiently in airtight buildings and so need to be designed into the works from the start.
+A house needs ventilation and a MVHR is a way of keeping the heat inside your house as the air leaves.
+It can reduce heating bills and energy use drastically, it delivers filtered air to everyone who is in the house. it works efficiently in airtight buildings and so need to be designed into the works from the start.
+Also it improves the air quality in your house.